 The Church History Catalog is the library’s portal to its collection.
 Using the catalog’s search features, you can find records, view digitized items, and experience audiovisual materials.
 The Church History Catalog also contains helpful information about using the catalog as well as links to research guides, research assistance, and featured collections.

 In addition to the Church History Catalog, the library creates and manages research tools and databases to help researchers of all types, including scholars, authors, and family historians.
 For example, the Church History Biographical Database contains biographical information on Latter-day Saints who lived during the first 110 years of the restored Church.
-It includes data from authoritative primary sources on over 61,000 pioneers and their companies who crossed the plains between 1847 and 1868, as well as information on over 44,000 missionaries who served between 1830 and 1940.
+It includes data from authoritative primary sources on over 61,000 pioneers who immigrated to Utah between 1847 and 1868, as well as information on over 44,000 missionaries who served between 1830 and 1940.

 The Church History Library also maintains a blog, The Historical Record, which publishes frequent posts about library collections and their history, research tips, and other useful topics.
 The blog also features several series of related blog posts that discuss topics in greater detail, such as our series on the Journal of Discourses.